 It’s for good reason that France is looking to curb the gas-guzzling age of air travel.
-The country has the highest number of private jets in Europe according to recent aviation data, with frequent fliers to Paris and the French Riviera.

-But the government also believes that EU-wide action is the best way to tackle the problem.
+The French government also believes that EU-wide action is the best way to tackle the problem.
 Beaune said he would push the issue at an upcoming European transport ministers’ meeting in October.

 "The Minister of Transport proposes to carry out a consultation at European level to see if there are ways to offset CO2 emissions,” added Véran.

 Read this article for a full picture of private jets in Europe.

 France is also incentivising people to switch from cars to bikes

 As part of President Macron’s plea for “collective sobriety” in energy use, French citizens are also being encouraged to trade in their cars for electric bikes.